 After that, the Werewolf guest-starred in Moon Knight, Spider-Woman, West Coast Avengers, and Doctor Strange: Sorcerer Supreme, before getting a storyline in the pages of the comic book anthology Marvel Comics Presents.
 He later became a supporting character in Morbius: The Living Vampire during the 1990s.

 The second volume of Werewolf by Night was published in 1998.
 It only lasted 6 issues before being canceled.
-The story continued in Strange Tales that was also quickly canceled.
+The story continued in Strange Tales, which was also quickly canceled.
 After a one-shot titled “Legion of Monsters: Werewolf by Night” in 2007, Jack Russell came back in 2009 with the four-issue limited series Dead of Night Featuring Werewolf by Night, and later did a storyline in Franken-Castle as a member of the Legion of Monsters—as we see it again in the Legion of Monsters 2011 miniseries and other series as a guest star.

 Werewolf by Night Reading Order: Collected Editions